andresebr/kumodd/docs/guide/How-to-Configure.md

 ```

 Metadata has a tree structure (*see* [Example Metadata](../Example-Metadata)).
 To
 select values, use [jsonpath syntax](https://github.com/h2non/jsonpath-ng).
-For Example,
+For example,
 in the column set below, 'owners[*].emailAddress' selects a list of the file's owner
 email addresses.
-20 is the fixed width of the column on standard output.
+Numbers below are the settings of fixed widths of the columns on
+standard output.

 ``` yaml
 gdrive: